Counterfeit banknote detection pen: Critical reception

 Critics suggest the effectiveness is much lower.
 Critics claim that professional counterfeiters use starch-free paper, making the pen unable to detect the majority of counterfeit money in circulation.
 Magician and skeptic James Randi has written about the ineffectiveness of counterfeit pens on numerous occasions and used a pen as an example during his lectures.
 Randi claimed to have contacted a United States Secret Service inspector and asked whether the pen works as advertised, to which the inspector replied "it is not dependable."
 The Secret Service does not include such pens in their guidelines for the public's detection of counterfeit US currency.

 US counterfeiters bleach small denominations and print more valuable bills on the resulting blank paper to evade this test, although changes to the currency since 2004 have made this method easier to detect.
-This is one reason that many currencies use different sized notes for different denominations.
+This is one reason that many countries use different sized notes for different denominations.